HOUSTON, July 27, 2020 (GLOBE NEWSWIRE) --

 Kayne Anderson Midstream/Energy Fund, Inc. is a non-diversified, closed-end management investment company registered under the Investment Company Act of 1940, as amended, whose common stock is traded on the NYSE.
-KMF’s investment objective is to provide a high level of total return with an emphasis on cash distributions to its stockholders by investing at least 80% of its total assets in securities of companies in the Midstream/Energy Sector, consisting of: (a) Midstream Master Limited Partnerships (“MLPs”), (b) Midstream Companies, (c) Other MLPs and (d) Other Energy Companies.
+KMF’s investment objective is to provide a high level of total return with an emphasis on cash distributions to its stockholders.
+KMF seeks to achieve its investment objective by investing at least 80% of its total assets in securities of companies in the Midstream/Energy Sector, consisting of: (a) Midstream Master Limited Partnerships (“MLPs”), (b) Midstream Companies, (c) Other MLPs and (d) Other Energy Companies.
 KMF anticipates that the majority of its investments will consist of investments in Midstream MLPs and Midstream Companies.
 See Glossary of Key Terms in the Fund’s quarterly reports for a description of these investment categories and for the meaning of capitalized terms.

-CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS: This press release contains “forward-looking statements” as defined under the U.S. federal securities laws.
-Generally, the words “believe,” “expect,” “intend,” “estimate,” “anticipate,” “project,” “will” and similar expressions identify forward-looking statements, which generally are not historical in nature.
-Forward-looking statements are subject to certain risks and uncertainties that could cause actual results to differ from the Fund’s historical experience and its present expectations or projections indicated in any forward-looking statements.
-These risks include, but are not limited to, changes in economic and political conditions; regulatory and legal changes; MLP industry risk; leverage risk; valuation risk; interest rate risk; tax risk; and other risks discussed in detail in the Fund’s filings with the SEC, available at www.sec.gov.
-You should not place undue reliance on forward-looking statements, which speak only as of the date they are made.
+CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS: This press release contains statements reflecting assumptions, expectations, projections, intentions, or beliefs about future events.
+These and other statements not relating strictly to historical or current facts constitute forward-looking statements as defined under the U.S. federal securities laws.
+Forward-looking statements are subject to a variety of risks and uncertainties.
+These risks include, but are not limited to, changes in economic and political conditions; regulatory and legal changes; energy industry risk; leverage risk; valuation risk; interest rate risk; tax risk; and other risks discussed in detail in the fund’s filings with the SEC, available at www.kaynefunds.com or www.sec.gov.
+This press release reflects the Fund’s views and opinions as of the date herein, which are subject to change at any time based on market and other conditions.
+Actual events could differ materially from these statements or from present expectations or projections.
+You should not place undue reliance on these forward-looking statements, which speak only as of the date they are made.
 The Fund undertakes no obligation to publicly update or revise any forward-looking statements made herein.
 There is no assurance that the Fund’s investment objectives will be attained.